piercing-index/cloud-vulnerabilities/README.md

 ## How to assess Cloud vulnerabilities?

 [PiercingIndex.pdf](https://github.com/piercing-index/cloud-vulnerabilities/blob/main/PiercingIndex.pdf) explains how the PI is calculated.
-Up to 8 questions (typically either 5 or 6), labelled A1 to A8, must be answered to get a rating.
+Up to 8 questions (typically either 4 or 6), labelled A1 to A9, must be answered to get a rating.

 In each indivudual vulnerability file, the following components must be mentionned:
-- the PI version (currently, it is version 1.6.1)
+- the PI version
 - the URL of the vulnerability report
 - a traceback to cloudvulndb.org assessment (a YAML file)
 - a vector string summarizing answers to the questions, it is an easy and portable way to reason about the severity of a vulnerability.